 See the Famous Moulin Rouge

 Moulin Rouge is a risque cabaret in Paris that is performed inside a windmill.
-This is an interesting place to go in Paris for dinner and a show you will never forget.
+This is an interesting place to add to your weekend in Paris at night, as you’ll be offered a show you will never forget.
 The show is colorful, bright and entertaining.
 And the service is efficient and well done.
 If you are a Nicole Kidman fan or want to see an iconic show, in the city it was created in, you must head here.

 - Purchase tickets beforehand to avoid queuing.

 - Once the show starts the waiters leave and won’t come to your table, so order drinks before the show begins.